United Kingdom Skincare Product Market Analysis by Mordor Intelligence

 Recent Industry Developments

 - July 2025: Superdrug expanded both its retail presence and product offerings.
-The health and beauty retailer introduced the K-Beauty-inspired skincare brand Smuuti Skin to the UK market.
+The health and beauty retailer introduced the K-Beauty-inspired skincare brand Smuuti Skin to the United Kingdom market.
 The Superdrug product line featured the Watermelon Dew collection, which contained watermelon extract and hyaluronic acid.
 The collection included Watermelon Sorbet Balm, Dew Toner Mist, Dew Serum, Jelly Cream, and Lip Mask.

 United Kingdom Skincare Product Market Report Scope